ilkogarcia/igp-btc-fsd-proy4-shinyteeth-frontend/README.md

 Everything can be improved and this project is no exception. :) Some little things that I have pending to incorporate in the near future.

+- refactor: Write tests for each React component
+- fix: Axios interceptor to inject token in the request header
 - feat: As a user, I want to reset my password
 - feat: As a user, I want to reschedule an appointments
 - feat: As a user, I want to get a new appointment
 - feat: As an Admin, I want to CRUD medical specialties
 - feat: As an Admin, I want to CRUD medical tretments
-- fix: Axios interceptor to inject token in the request header

 ---
 ## Run Locally